 140th Regiment’s B.E.F marking

 The two Batteries were in operation together as a single fighting unit until May 23rd 1940 and ‘Grand Party‘ asserts that they were the first B.E.F.
 Artillery unit to engage the Germans during the Belgian invasion, on the 14th May 1940.

 140th Regiment at Dunkirk

-After the 23rd May, the two Batteries were separated and assigned to different theatres.
-366 Battery, under the command of Lt-Colonel Brooks, was assigned to defend the Eastern escape corridor to Dunkirk and 367 Battery, together with Regimental HQ, under the command of Colonel C.J.
+After the 23rd May, as the BEF’s military situation deteriorated, the two Batteries were separated and assigned to different theatres.
+366 Battery, under the command of Lt-Colonel Brooks, was assigned to defend the BEF’s Eastern escape corridor to Dunkirk and 367 Battery, together with Regimental HQ, under the command of Colonel C.J.
 Odling, was assigned to protect the Western corridor and the garrison at Cassel.